nadegeferket/TSA-QualityofLife/README.md

 # Quality of Life in Flanders: a Comparative Study Using Twitter and Survey Data
 In this repository, the code implementation can be found of the KU Leuven Master's Thesis "Quality of Life in Flanders: a Comparative Study Using Twitter and Survey Data", written by Sarah Vranken and Nadège Ferket in the academic year 2022-2023, and under the supervision of Manon Reusens and Prof. Dr. Bart Baesens.
 The project was conducted in partnership with Statistics Flanders, represented by Dr. Michael Reusens.
 This dissertation investigates the use of social media data - Twitter data in particular - as a proxy and/or complement to survey data.
-Twitter data, containing perceptions on Quality of life, is held next to multiple surveys examining the Quality of Life of the Flemish population.
-Quality of life is divided in three domains and eight subdomains.
+Twitter data, containing perceptions on Quality of life (QoL), is held next to multiple surveys examining the Quality of Life of the Flemish population.
+Quality of life is divided into three domains: personal well-being, social well-being, and well-being at work, which are further split up into eight specific subdomains.

 Each year, multiple surveys are sent out to Flemish citizens in order to measure perspectives on their Quality of Life.
 However, drawing results solely from